johnrm174/model-railway-signalling/PUBLIC_API.md

       *sig_ids:int - The signals to subscribe to (multiple Signal_IDs can be specified)

 subscribe_to_signal_passed_events  - Subscribe to signal passed events from another node
-  Mandatory Parameters:
+    NOTE THAT THIS FUNCTION IS NOW DEPRECATED - only pub/subscribe to signal state will be supported from release 4.0.0 (use track sections to achieve the required functionality) Mandatory Parameters:
       node:str - The name of the node publishing the signal passed event feed sig_callback:name - Function to call when a signal passed event is received